SK-EID/smart-id-java-client/MIGRATION_GUIDE.md

 2. Poll for session status with `sessionStatusPoller::fetchFinalSessionState(sessionID)`.
 3. If session status state is `COMPLETE` then check response with `CertificateChoiceResponseMapper` for errors and to validate required fields. `CertificateChoiceResponse` will be returned when everything is ok.
 4. Replace V2 SignableData with `ee.sk.smartid.SignableData`.
 In V3 SignableData the code to generate verification code was removed other than should be same as before.
 NB!
 If you are using Digidoc4j `DataToSign` make sure hash type in signable data matches digest algorithm in DataToSign.
-5. Use `ee.sk.smartid.SmartIdClient` to [create session request builder](README.md#examples-of-initiating-a-dynamic-link-signature-session) `createDynamicLinkSignature()` and call build method `initSignatureSession()` to start the signing session.
+5. Use `ee.sk.smartid.SmartIdClient` to [create session request builder](README.md#examples-of-initiating-a-device-link-signature-session) `createDeviceLinkSignature()` and call build method `initSignatureSession()` to start the signing session.
-6. Replace showing verification code with showing dynamic link or QR-code.
-[Create dynamic link or QR-code](README.md#generating-qr-code-or-dynamic-link) from values in session response and display it to the user.
+6. Replace showing verification code with showing device link or QR-code.
+[Create device link or QR-code](README.md#generating-qr-code-or-device-link) from values in session response and display it to the user.
 Link and QR-code should be recreated after every second.
 7. Poll for session status until its complete.
 8. Validate session response with `SignatureSessionResponseMapper` and validate required fields. `SignatureSessionResponse` will be returned when everything is ok.